ezocher/Star-Squabble/Design/Star Squabble GDD.md

 # Star Squabble - Game Design Document - Draft 6/21

-## Description
+## Overview

 *"Risk" in Space*

 A multiplayer turn-based 4X strategy game with units and combat inspired by Risk and with a 3D star map and traversable interstellar wormholes inspired by Ascendancy's starlanes.

-Controlling territory is the primary objective like Risk, but there is also the traditional 4X "fog of war" where each player can only see the area that they've explored.
+Controlling territory is the primary objective like Risk, but there is also the traditional 4X "fog of war" where each player can only see the area that they've explored so far.

 ## Project Objectives